olgun/Book-Crossing-dataset/README.md

 Can we say whether Pareto principle holds in this data set or not, I would say I have to make a statement first.
 "80% of explicit book ratings are given by 20% of all users."
 So is it correct?

-First of all, since I was not a power user of MySQL Workbench, I could not use data profiling functionality even if it exists in it.
+First of all, since I was not a power user of MySQL Workbench, I could not use data profiling functionalities even if they exist in it.
 Instead I tried to focus on the numbers that I could gather and find any correlation.
 In this statement I have assumed we consider only explicit book ratings (1-10) because 0 is meant for implicit rating and '0' was default value for `Book-Rating` column in `BX-Book-Ratings` table.

-I have calculated at the beginning total users and active users who rates book(s). select count(*) from `BX-Users`
+I have calculated at the beginning total number of users and active users who rate book(s). select count(*) from `BX-Users`
 -- Row count: 278858